Boarding • Medical

 Any medication prescribed by a General Practitioner/Specialist that requires border self-administration must be discussed with the School Nurse.

-All prescription repeats are kept in the Health Centre and the School Nurse is responsible for arranging new supply or arrange medical review.
+All prescription repeats are kept in the Health Centre and the School Nurse is responsible for arranging new supply or a medical review.

 Exceptions to the above include the Oral Contraceptive Pill (OCP) and some topical medications, e.g., Eczema treatments.
 Discussion with the School Nurse is advised in these instances.